-- The Samsung S6 display has an internal battery which allows operation when AC power is not available. - Kosmos Torso-One is Type BF Applied Parts.
-The Applied Parts include: - The lens (front surface) of Kosmos Torso-One - Kosmos Torso-One is IPx7
+- Kosmos Torso-One and Kosmos Lexsa are Type BF Applied Parts.
+The Applied Parts include: - The lens (front surface) of the Kosmos probe - Kosmos Torso-One and Kosmos Lexsa are IPx7

-Patient environment
+Patient Environment

-KOSMOS is intended to be used in a medical facility.
-Charging the tablet with a Samsung charger should be avoided in the patient environment.
+Kosmos is intended to be used in a medical facility.
+The tablet must not be charged in the patient environment.